pranabekka/pranabekka.github.io/content/_index.md

 sort_by = "date"
 +++

 Hi!
+I'm Pranab.
-Welcome to my little corner of the internet, where I overshare about my faffing around.
+I'm a designer by trade,
-Topics include Linux, programming, and design;
+but also a hobbyist programmer, in the sense of making computers do things for me.
-amongst other things.
+This site is for me to share about my ideas and adventures.

 ## Recommended